I tried the 7 best Shopify live chat apps in 2026

 • Pros:

-• A true all-in-one solution for every customer conversation.
+• A proven, all-in-one solution for managing every customer conversation in one place.

 • Cons: